esciencecenter-digital-skills/lesson-model-coupling/episodes/03-muscle-connect.md

 ## Receiving messages
 Apart from settings, we can use the `libmuscle.Instance.receive` function to receive an initial state for this submodel on the `initial_state` port.
 Note that we have declared that port above, and declared it to be associated with the `F_INIT` operator.
 During `F_INIT`, messages can only be received, not sent, so that declaration makes `initial_state` a receiving port.

 The message that we will receive can contain several pieces of information.
 For now, we are interested in the `data` and `timestamp` attributes.
 We assume the data to be a grid of floats containing our initial state and the time stamp tells us the simulated time at which this state is valid.
-We can store receive a message and store the `data` and `timestamp` attributes in the following way:
+We can receive a message and store the `data` and `timestamp` attributes in the following way:

 ```python
     msg = instance.receive('initial_state')